wp-plugins/ajax-load-more/README.txt

 6. Shortcode and implementation examples

 == Changelog ==

+= 2.2.2 =
+* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm=null).
+* Adding WPML support for ICL_LANGUAGE_CODE - A 'lang' atributed is added dynamically if WPML is installed.
+* Making JS variables and functions publically accessible.

 = 2.2.1 =
 * Fixed php notice/warning that would trigger if WP_DEBUG was enabled.